U.S. Post Office-Los Angeles Terminal Annex: Construction and opening

 Designed by Gilbert Stanley Underwood, the Terminal Annex was built by the Sarver & Zoss contracting firm from 1939 to 1940.
 The building was built for the purpose of processing all incoming and outgoing mail in Los Angeles.
 Though its purpose was principally utilitarian, Underwood sought to keep the building's design in keeping with the city's Union Station, which opened across the street in May 1939.
 The original building was a three-story structure with two towers and 400000 sqft of floor space.

 The $3 million postal annex opened in May 1940 with 1,632 postal clerks, carriers and laborers responsible for the processing of 2 million pieces of mail per day.
 The facility, which was kept open 24 hours a day, was equipped with the latest facilities for rapid handling of mail, including conveyors, chutes, weighing machines, cancelling machines, and sorting and facing tables.
 At the time of its opening, it was considered "the most modern and efficient" post office in the nation.
 At the formal dedication ceremony in June 1940, the postmaster called the annex a symbol of the achievements of democracy, opening at a time when the monuments of Europe were "being ground in the dust."

-Expansion to meet increased volume
+Murals

+The lobby includes twelve Section of Painting and Sculpture murals painted by Boris Deutsch from 1941 to 1944.

+1950s expansion

 Only ten years after its opening, the demands of the city's mail had already outgrown the facility.
 Accordingly, the Post Office announced plans in 1950 for a $12 million expansion, including an adjoining five-story parcel post building and other structures as well.